bgamari/ghc-wiki-import/plugins/reinitialize-globals.md

 - Option 6 sounds best after that, but it was a late idea and I'm not sure how robust the underlying mechanism is.

 - Option 5 avoids the laziness issues, but we'll have to ensure it doesn't adversely affect performance too much — `FastString` has some hot spots.
+(Also, *could be bogus* — see below.)

 ## Background